PetroIvaniuk/llms-tools/README.md

 |[Copilot](https://copilot.microsoft.com/)|Microsoft||
 |[ChatGPT](https://chat.openai.com/)|OpenAI||

+- [Granite](https://www.ibm.com/granite), [Granite 3.0](https://www.ibm.com/new/ibm-granite-3-0-open-state-of-the-art-enterprise-models) - a family of open, performant, and trusted AI models, tailored for business and optimized to scale your AI applications, by IBM
 - [Molmo](https://molmo.allenai.org/) - Multimodal Open Language Model, Molmo is small but punching well above its weight, by Ai2
 - [Paperguide](https://paperguide.ai/) - AI Research Assistant, Reference Manager and Writing Assistant that help you understand papers, manage references, annotate/take notes, and supercharge your writing
 - Gemma Scope [Demo](https://www.neuronpedia.org/gemma-scope) - a beginner-friendly introduction to interpretability that explores an AI model called Gemma 2 2B.
 It also contains interesting and relevant content even for those already familiar with the topic